By Karl Davis.

 Article update : July 2020

 In the 12 months since posting this article, it has proved by far and away the most popular piece we have published in this series.
 A year on and there are still hundreds of readers every month.
 Clearly this is a hot topic that requires more discussion.
-In July 2020 we are hosting a special webinar as part of our tech sessions series.
-Free to attend, but registration required.
-We hope to see you there.
+In July 2020 we are hosted a special webinar as part of our tech sessions series.
+This is now available to watch in your own time through the link below.

 Friday 31 July | 11.00am BST / 12.00pm CET